kubesphere/website/content/en/case/huaxia-bank.md

 section1:
   title: Hua Xia Bank
-  content: Hua Xia Bank was established in 1992.
-As a financial institution, Huaxia Bank is in progress of FinTech transformation in order to provide technology leading financial services to customers.
+  content: As a financial institution established in 1992, Hua Xia Bank is committed to providing financial services amid its FinTech transformation by using industry-leading technologies.

 section2:
   listLeft:
-    - title: 'Company Introduction'
+    - title: 'Introduction'
       contentList:
-        - content: Hua Xia Bank started operation in Beijing in October 1992 when China ushered in the program of opening up and reform led by Chief Architect Deng Xiaoping.
-The Bank became a nationwide joint stock commercial bank after restructuring in March, 1995.
-In September, 2003, Hua Xia Bank went public as the fifth of Chinese banks listed on the Shanghai Stock Exchange (Stock Ticker:600015).
+        - content: Hua Xia Bank started operation in Beijing in October 1992 when China just opened to the world.
+It became a nationwide joint-stock commercial bank after restructuring in March 1995.
+In September 2003, Hua Xia Bank went public as the fifth Chinese bank to be listed on the Shanghai Stock Exchange (Stock Ticker:600015).
       image: https://pek3b.qingstor.com/kubesphere-docs/png/20200611164953.png

     - title: 'Background'
       contentList:
-        - content: As a financial institution, Huaxia Bank is in progress of FinTech transformation in order to provide technology leading financial services to customers.
+        - content: As a financial institution, Hua Xia Bank is committed to providing financial services amid its FinTech transformation by using industry-leading technologies.
-        - content: In their bank, there are more than 40 first-tier branches nationwide.
-Each branch has their local banking businesses with many requirements required to be delivered fast.
-Besides, there are many applications like fund supervision, ETC, payment systems in each branch written in different languages such as C/C++, Java, Python, etc, using traditional monolithic architecture, and deployed on VMs.
-Moreover, they have a large custom snowflake ecosystem in their development, where each tool needs its own configuration and deployment.
+        - content: Hua Xia Bank boasts over 40 first-tier branches nationwide.
+Each of them has its local banking business which requires fast and secure delivery.
+Besides, there are many applications covering fund supervision, ETC and payment in each branch written in different languages such as C/C++, Java, and Python.
+They are deployed using traditional monolithic architectures on VMs.
+Although Hua Xia Bank has a large custom snowflake ecosystem for development, each tool needs to be configured and deployed separately in the ecosystem.
       image:

-    - title: 'Adopt KubeSphere as the Platform Solution'
+    - title: 'Adopting KubeSphere as the Platform Solution'
       contentList:
-        - content: Huaxia Bank chooses to migrate applications to Kubernetes. we introduces KubeSphere to enhance the Kubernetes platform abilities.
-With the unified portal to connect DevOps, microservices management and Kubernetes platform in KubeSphere, it help us more easier to adopt cloud native stack.
-KubeSphere is pretty developer-friendly for novices.
-With using Istio service mesh, we can easily implement the grayscale release.
-KubeSphere brings the simplified DevOps workflows to us, and the built-in roles are designed for developers and operators.
+        - content: As Hua Xia Bank works to migrate its applications to Kubernetes, we have introduced KubeSphere, a developer-friendly distributed operating system, to enhance Kubernetes abilities.
+With a unified platform to integrate DevOps and manage microservices on top of Kubernetes, KubeSphere has equipped us with a cloud-native stack.
+Among other things, by using the Istio service mesh, we can easily implement varied grayscale strategies.
+With its fine-grained access control for projects and DevOps projects, developers and operators can focus on resources accessible to them and we can specify customized roles as needed.
-        - content: Additionally, observability is very critical in daily development and operations.
-KubeSphere provides centralized log search and monitoring features, which helps us to locate the issues and bottlenecks between different microservices.
+        - content: Additionally, observability also remains one of our key focuses in daily development and operations.
+As such, KubeSphere provides centralized log search and monitoring features, empowering us to quickly locate issues and bottlenecks between different microservices.
       image:

-    - title: 'Kubernetes is tailored for microservices architecture'
+    - title: 'Kubernetes is Tailored for Microservices Architectures'
       contentList:
-        - content: As the first team in our bank to adopt Kubernetes since 2019, we are committed to leading FinTech transformation to make technologies boosting financial business innovations.
-Fortunately, several experimental projects prove that Kubernetes is tailored for microservices architecture, and Kubernetes is a great time-saver for multiple branches in our bank.
+        - content: As the first team in our bank to adopt Kubernetes since 2019, we have been committed to boosting financial business as we work to innovate for FinTech transformation.
+Fortunately, several experimental projects have proven that Kubernetes is tailored for microservices architectures, and it is a great time-saver for multiple branches in our bank.
-        - content: 'When branch developers see how quickly containers could be spun up compared to the VMs process, all branches try to run their applications in containers and ship them in Kubernetes.
-With Kubernetes and KubeSphere platform, the release process goes from several hours to several minutes, and time to market has also been improved significantly.'
+        - content: After seeing how quickly containers could be spun up compared to the VMs process, branch developers are looking to run their applications in containers and migrate them to Kubernetes.
+With both Kubernetes and KubeSphere, we have greatly improved release efficiency (hours to minutes) and accelerated the time to market.
       image:

     - type: 1
       contentList:
-        - content: Time to market has been improved significantly
+        - content: Faster Time to Market
-        - content: boosting financial business innovations
+        - content: Improved Business
-        - content: Pretty developer-friendly for novices
+        - content: Beginner-friendly

-    - title: 'Cloud Native is a Great Way to Accelerate the FinTech Transformation'
+    - title: 'Cloud-Native is a Great Way to Accelerate the FinTech Transformation'
       contentList:
-        - content: When it comes to the benefits to the ecosystem, we have demonstrated cloud native is great way to accelerate the FinTech transformation.
-We, as a pioneer in our bank, give some best practices to other projects.
-Today, developers can quickly deploy, ship code and release their applications written in different languages and frameworks smoothly.
-Kubernetes provides the tools all we need in the cloud native ecosystem in a consistent way.
+        - content: When it comes to the benefits to the ecosystem, we think cloud-native represents a great way to accelerate our FinTech transformation.
+In this connection, we, as pioneers in our bank, have provided some best practices to other projects.
+Thanks to cloud-native tools of Kubernetes, our developers can quickly deploy and release their applications written in different languages and frameworks while enjoying consistent user experiences.
       image:

     - type: 2
-      content: 'With Kubernetes and KubeSphere platform, the release process goes from several hours to several minutes, and time to market has also been improved significantly.'
+      content: 'With both Kubernetes and KubeSphere, we have greatly improved release efficiency (hours to minutes) and accelerated the time to market.'
       author: 'Hua Xia Bank'

-    - title: About KubeSphere
+    - title: Working Together
       contentList:
-        - content: KubeSphere unifies many cloud native technologies and tools, including Docker, Istio mesh, DevOps, monitoring, logging, etc. We have demonstrated a best practice of using Kubernetes and KubeSphere with multiple branches in our bank.
+        - content: KubeSphere integrates a variety of cloud-native technologies and tools, including Docker, Istio, DevOps and OpenPitrix.
+We have identified some best practices for using Kubernetes and KubeSphere in our bank.
-        - content: As for banking industry, most applications must be fault tolerant, highly available and reliable, we demonstrated that even running these applications on Kubernetes can achieve these stringent requirements simultaneously.
-We hope our user case study will help to promote the wide adoption of Kubernetes in the banking industry.
+        - content: For banking, most applications must be fault-tolerant, highly available, and reliable, and Kubernetes has much to offer in these aspects.
+We hope that our case can also be part of the success story in the Kubernetes community as we work together to promote cloud-native adoption.
       image:

   rightPart: